Crockpot Cincinnati Chili

 by Sue Lau | Palatable Pastime

 Since moving to Cincinnati from Dayton Ohio a couple months ago, I have been eager to post about one of my favorite hometown foods: Cincinnati chili.
 I have been making it for years as well as noshing on 5-way chili when we go out to any of our favorite chili establishments here.
-And teaming up with other bloggers as part of the Sunday Supper movement, this week we are celebrating hometown favorite foods, and I am quite pleased to bring you this recipe, which I know you will enjoy.
+This week I am celebrating hometown favorite foods, and I am quite pleased to bring you this recipe, which I know you will enjoy.

 Now that said, this is a chili that will put every Texan over the edge when the subject of chili is brought up.
 And we here in the ‘Nati are fully aware of it, and cannot help but wonder what has our Texas friends so uptight and defensive about it.
 We do know how proud they are of their chili.
 But guess what?
 Natives of the ‘Nati are proud as well. 😉